brianhhuynh38/PackTravel/README.md

 2. **Cost Splitting for Uber/Lyft:** Introduce a feature that enables users to split the fare for ridesharing services like Uber and Lyft directly within the app.

-3. **Functionalities**: Cancel sent Request and Reject Ride request functionalities to be implemented
+3. **Functionalities**: Cancel Sent Request and Reject Ride Request functionalities to be implemented

+4. **Ride History**: View Past Rides of User

-3. **Website Hosting:** Deploy the PackTravel website on a reliable server to ensure it is publicly accessible for user sign-up and usage.
+5. **Website Hosting:** Deploy the PackTravel website on a reliable server to ensure it is publicly accessible for user sign-up and usage.

-4. **Mobile Support:** Enhance the application's usability on smartphones by developing a dedicated mobile app or optimizing it for mobile browser viewing.
+6. **Mobile Support:** Enhance the application's usability on smartphones by developing a dedicated mobile app or optimizing it for mobile browser viewing.

-5. **Real-Time Fares:** Pull real-time fares directly from Uber and Lyft.
+7. **Real-Time Fares:** Pull real-time fares directly from Uber and Lyft.

-6. **Improve our ML model** - to predict cab prices.
+8. **Improve our ML model** - to predict cab prices.
 Data Scientists, you are needed!!!

 <h3>Screens:</h3>